UPPMAX/programming_formalisms/docs/project_start/git_startup.md

 ### (Optional) Exercise 7

-- Go back to last session and read more about a topic, like UML and its syntax!
+- Go back to last session and read more about a topic, like UML and/or Markdown and their syntax!

-## Work directly on GitHub

-!!! info "Working on GitHub"

-    - You can do basically the **same work at GitHub as in your local git repo**
+- Test out the Markdown and/or UML [exercises](sdlc_tools.md#exercises) directly in GitHub in your personal folder.
-    - The **graphical view** makes it easier to work with in everyday editing work at least.
-        - Depends on your own preferences of course.
-    - Here your commit each file at a time with the "commit button".
-        - **No staging** that is.
-        - Be aware of that feature!
-    - **GitHub Actions** are workflows defined by you, like:
-        - for automatic testing after each commit (Used in the test lessons)
-        - for GitHub Pages, briefly covered in last session today or Extra reading: [Documentation](https://uppmax.github.io/programming_formalisms_intro/documentation_deeper.html).
+- See the rendered pages directly after saving the file(s)!

 !!! note "See also"